I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_patch.md

 For paging operations, <b>pPatchLocationList</b> is <b>NULL</b> because paging buffers are not associated with patch-location lists.

+`PatchLocationListSize`

+[in] The number of elements in the array that <b>pPatchLocationList</b> specifies.

+Note that <b>PatchLocationListSize</b> represents the total size of the patch-location list; however, the range that the driver must process is typically smaller.

+For paging operations, <b>PatchLocationListSize</b> is zero because paging buffers are not associated with patch-location lists.

+`PatchLocationListSubmissionStart`

+[in] The index of the first element in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

+For paging operations, <b>PatchLocationListSubmissionStart</b> is zero.

+`PatchLocationListSubmissionLength`

+[in] The number of elements in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

+For paging operations, <b>PatchLocationListSubmissionLength</b> is zero.

 `SubmissionFenceId`

 [in] A unique identifier that the driver can write into the fence command at the end of the DMA buffer.
 For more information about this type of identifier, see <a href="https://msdn.microsoft.com/0ec8a4eb-c441-47ae-b5de-d86e6065ffd4">Supplying Fence Identifiers</a>.

+`Flags`

+[in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_patchflags.md">DXGK_PATCHFLAGS</a> structure that identifies information about the DMA buffer that requires patching.

+`EngineOrdinal`

+[in] Reserved for future use.

 ## Remarks
 The display miniport driver returns an array in the <b>pAllocationList</b> member of a <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_present.md">DXGKARG_PRESENT</a> or <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_render.md">DXGKARG_RENDER</a> structure from its <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_present.md">DxgkDdiPresent</a> or <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_render.md">DxgkDdiRender</a> function after it translates the command buffer to a direct memory access (DMA) buffer.
 The video memory manager assigns physical addresses to the <b>PhysicalAddress</b> members of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationlist.md">DXGK_ALLOCATIONLIST</a> structures in the array and passes this array to the driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_patch.md">DxgkDdiPatch</a> function. <b>DxgkDdiPatch</b> patches places in the DMA buffer with these physical addresses.